thoughtspot/thoughtspot.github.io/_appliance/gcp/launch-an-instance.md

 with your ThoughtSpot Customer Service or Support Engineer on these steps." %}

-Before we can install a ThoughtSpot cluster, an administrator must log in to each VM via SSH as user "admin" and complete the following preparation steps:
+Before we can install a ThoughtSpot cluster, an administrator must log in to each VM through SSH as user "admin", and complete the following preparation steps:

 1. Run `sudo /usr/local/scaligent/bin/prepare_disks.sh` on every machine.
 2. Configure each VM based on the site-survey.